inno-devops-labs/F23-core-course-labs/app_python/README.md

 - Publish — builds an image and tags it :latest, pushes the image to the docker hub

 The workflow is triggered only on changes in the ./app_python directory or in the workflow configuration itself

+## App Routes

+- `/` - get current Moscow time
+- `/visits` - get times array when the route '/' was visited